 Horseback riding enthusiasts can enjoy more than 7 miles of bridle trails at the Carriage Hill MetroPark Riding Center.
 Weekend trail rides are offered Saturday and Sunday from 10 AM to 2 PM, June through October, at the park’s Riding Center.
-Pony rides are also available for youngsters on Saturdays during trail riding season from noon to 3 PM.
+Pony rides are also available for youngsters on Saturdays during trail riding season from 2 to 4 PM.
 Check the program calendar for upcoming horse camps and horseback riding lessons.

 The Carriage Hill Visitor’s Center provides orientation to the historical site through exhibits and a 7-minute video featuring the history of the farm.
 The center also includes a children’s interactive classroom and the Country Store Gift Shop.

 Carriage Hill’s ADA-accessible boardwalk and fishing pier at Cedar Lake is located adjacent to ample parking, an ADA restroom and potable water.
 Of special note, several crappies weighing more than 1.5 lbs. each have been caught in Cedar Lake and sunfish in the 6-inch to 9-inch range are also abundant.